yousuketakada/refactoring_example/doc/memo.md

 This repo is yet another example in C++20, where the `master` branch corresponds to "the starting point" and `refactored` to the fully refactored state.
-As demonstrated in the text,
+Comparing `refactored` with `master`, one can see a typical process of refactoring.
-in order to minimize the risks of refactoring (introducing subtle bugs, breaking the code for a long time, etc.), I have tried to refactor with the "one small step at a time" principle in mind
+As demonstrated in Fowler (2018), in order to minimize the risks of refactoring (introducing subtle bugs, breaking the code for a long time, etc.), I have tried to refactor with the "one small step at a time" principle in mind